Skip to main content

 scores = [get_kmeans_score(components, center) for center in centers]

-The code defines a function called get_kmeans_score() that takes two parameters: data (the input dataset) and center (the number of clusters to use).
+The code defines a function called `get_kmeans_score()` that takes two parameters: data (the input dataset) and center (the number of clusters to use).

-Inside the function, a KMeans object is initialized with the specified number of clusters using KMeans(n_clusters=center).
-The fit() method is called on the KMeans object, passing the input data (data) as an argument.
-This trains the KMeans model on the data, finding the optimal cluster centers.
-The score() method is called on the trained model, passing the input data (data) again.
-This calculates the clustering score, which represents how well the data points fit into their assigned clusters.
-The score is typically the negative sum of squared distances between each data point and its closest cluster center.
+Next, we call the `score()` method on the trained model, again passing the input data (data).
+This calculates the clustering score, which measures how well the data points fit into their assigned clusters.
+The score is usually the negative sum of squared distances between each data point and its nearest cluster center.

-The absolute value of the score is returned using abs(score).
+The absolute value of the score is returned using `abs(score)`.
 Taking the absolute value ensures that the score is positive.

-We then use this function to calculate the clustering score for each number of clusters in the centers list.
+We then use this function to calculate the clustering score for each number of clusters in the `centers` list.
 By calculating the clustering score for different numbers of clusters, this code helps determine the optimal number of clusters for the given dataset.
-The optimal number of clusters is often chosen based on the elbow method, where the number of clusters is selected at the point where the rate of decrease in the clustering score slows down significantly.

 We can then plot these scores: